Groundhog Day 2020: Here's what Punxsutawney Phil's prediction is for the rest of winter

 At sunrise on Groundhog Day, members of Punxsutawney Phil's top hat-wearing inner circle revealed the groundhog declared: “Spring will be early, it's a certainty.”

-"It's not very often that Phil predicts early spring, but the groundhog, my friends, predicted an early spring," Fox News Senior Meteorologist Janice Dean said Sunday on "Fox & Friends" while in Miami for Super Bowl LIV.
+"It's not very often that Phil predicts an early spring, but the groundhog, my friends, predicted an early spring," Fox News Senior Meteorologist Janice Dean said Sunday on "Fox & Friends" while in Miami for Super Bowl LIV.

 JANICE DEAN: GROUNDHOG DAY -- WHY I LOVE IT (AND WHAT THE DAY MEANS)